MicrosoftDocs/architecture-center/docs/guide/iiot-guidance/iiot-architecture.md

 # Azure Industrial IoT Analytics Guidance

-These series of articles show a recommended architecture for an Industrial IoT (IIoT) Analytics Solution on Azure using PaaS (platform-as-a-service) components.
+This is a series of articles that show a recommended architecture for an Industrial IoT (IIoT) Analytics Solution on Azure using PaaS (platform-as-a-service) components.

 An IIoT Analytics Solution can be used to build a variety of applications that provide: